 "The meeting or meetings shall be held separately from any meetings held pursuant to Section 4660.
 The regional center shall provide participants of these meetings with the data and any associated information, and shall conduct a discussion of the data and the associated information in a manner that is culturally and linguistically appropriate for that community, including providing alternative communication services, as required by Sections 11135 to 11139.7, inclusive, of the Government Code and implementing regulations.
 Regional centers shall inform the department of the scheduling of those public meetings 30 days prior to the meeting.
 Notice of the meetings shall also be posted on the regional center's Internet Web site 30 days prior to the meeting and shall be sent to individual stakeholders and groups representing underserved communities in a timely manner.
-Each regional center shall, in holding the meetings required by this subdivision, consider the language needs of the community and shall schedule the meetings at times and locations designed to result in a high turnout by the public and underserved communities."
+Each regional center shall, in holding the meetings at times and locations designed to result in a high turnout by the public and underserved communities."